Connect with us

 Take Only Pictures, Leave At Most Bubbles?
 The Case for Wreck Preservation

-Should artifacts be removed and recovered from shipwrecks, or should our underwater cultural heritage be left undisturbed, and if so, under what circumstances?
-These are the questions that Finnish CMAS instructor, and scientific diver Rupert Simon seeks to answer based on directives from UNESCO’s 2001 Convention and several governments and training agencies.
+Should artifacts be removed and recovered from shipwrecks, or should our underwater cultural heritage be left undisturbed?
+Regardless of what your choice is,, under which circumstances?
+These are the questions that Finnish CMAS instructor, and scientific diver Rupert Simon seeks to answer based on directives from UNESCO’s 2001 Convention along with several governments and training agencies.

 Published